-DBA stands for “doing business as.”
-Often called an “assumed name,” “trade name” or “fictitious name,” having a DBA allows you to conduct business under a name other than your legal name or registered business name.
+DBA is an abbreviation for “doing business as.”
+Also known as an assumed name, a trade name or a fictitious name, a DBA allows you to conduct business with a name that’s different than your legal name or registered business name.

-Before you open your doors, take on clients or conduct your first business transaction, you must make many critical decisions.
-One of the first is deciding whether or not to file for a DBA.
+Before you take on clients or conduct your first business transaction, decide whether or not to file for a DBA.

-The easiest way to think of a DBA is as a fictitious name that points to or represents an actual person (sole proprietorship or general partnership) or legal entity (LLC or Corporation).
+The easiest way to think of a DBA?
+Think of it as a fictitious name that represents an actual person (sole proprietorship) or general partnership, corporation or legal entity.

 DBA for a Sole Proprietorship or General Partnership

-When you form a sole proprietorship or general partnership, the legal name of the business defaults to the name of the person or persons that own(s) the business.
-This means in the likely circumstance that you plan to conduct business under a name that is different than your own (or your partner’s), you will need to set up a DBA within the county or state in which you operate.
+When you form a sole proprietorship or general partnership, the legal name of the business defaults to the name of the person or persons who own(s) the business.
+In the likely circumstance that you plan to conduct business under a name that’s different than your own (or your partner’s), you’ll need to set up a DBA within the county or state in which you operate.

 DBA for an LLC or Corporation

-Unlike sole proprietors and general partnerships, corporations and limited liability companies (LLC) have already registered their entities and a business name with the state.
+Unlike sole proprietors and general partnerships, corporations and limited liability companies (LLC) have already registered their entities and business names with the state.
 While your entity can file a DBA, it doesn’t have to.

 When trying to determine if a DBA is needed or not, ask yourself the following: